 Forty five cases were transferred from the GSCC with an on-going suspension or where the registrant was subject to conditional registration.
-These cases require review by the HCPC and as at 31 March 2012, thirteen cases had been reviewed.
+These cases require review by the HCPC and as of 31 March 2013, thirteen cases had been reviewed.